amejiarosario/amejiarosario.github.io/source/_drafts/How-can-developers-reduce-stress.md

 Also, we have an idea of what happens when we don't sleep much for a couple of days.
 We have problems concentrating.
 The quality of our work decreases and or creativity suffers.
 You might have headaches, darker shades under your eyes among other things.

 Do you know having a good night sleep start during the day?
 For most people, it's hard to sleep well (or at all) after a very stressful day or some big event coming up.
 That's why doing breathing exercises throught the day helps.
 Also, taking breaks every 25 or 50 minutes of work.
 Journaling helps me a lot to calm down my monkey mind jumping all over the place at night.

+# Stress management for Software Developers

+All the recomendations above could apply to anyone working at a office.
+In this section we are going to give some more for people working with technology that changes very fast (like Software Developers).

+## Information overload 🤯

+Innovation in tech is happening at unpreceding pace and it will keep accelarating.
+Try to learn the foundations and principles very well, since they are not changing anytime soon.
+Don't feel like to have to learn everything new that comes out.

+If you are a front-end engineer you notice that new web frameworks are pop up in relative short time.
+However, the most popular ones are adopted by the industry and takes a while (couple of years) to move away when new/"better" ones come along.
+So, don't feel pressure if a new shiny tool is all the hype and you don't know about it.

+For backend and devOps there are changes in paradigms.
+From monolith to microservices, also people are talking about severless (which I don't really know yet what's it yet).
+Docker and kubernetes are getting very popular right now.

+All in all, don't feel like you need to rearchitect your stack right away and throw what's working for something new.
+Prefer battle tested solution for production env to shiny ones.
+Don't follow the hype evaluate your use cases carefully.
+What worked for Google/Facebook don't necesarily be the right tool for you.
+Benchmark multiple tools before going all in and make a decision based on data rather than hype.

+## Testing

+Test your code.
+Unit test and integration/e2e tests are not nice to have, they are a must to ensure quality.
+Even if your company has a QA team, try to have your code test it.
+Add test coverage tools and try to keep it as close to 100% as possible.
+That will reduce you a lot of stress chasing bugs in production.

+## Refactoring

+I have been battleing my perfeccinimis self for years.
+Every code I see that could be better I feel the urge to modify it.
+Initially,I did and my number of changes got so big that when something broke it was hard to tell what's wrong :(

+Keep you changes small.
+It's easier to review small pull requests (PR) than large one.
+Divide big changes into multiple small ones if it make sense.

+Also, have repect for the working code.
+There might be clever ways to solve a task, however you don't know if you are going to introduce new bugs.

+This is what I follow:

+1) Make it work.
+First, I try to add the new funcionlity and make it work.
+No refactor, no clever tricks but lots of tests.
+I open up a PR and get it merged.
+2) Make it faster.
+Now that's working, it's time to get clever and